cjvhrn/Surface-Plasmon-Gap-Waveguides/README.md

 # Surface-Plasmon-Gap-Waveguides

-Current works on SPGWs and gaps (cited the SPGW papers)
+1- Current papers on SPGWs and gaps (cited the SPGW papers)

-Review of numerical method simulating propation of EM waves in SPGWs
+2- Review of numerical method simulating propation of EM waves in SPGWs

-Python code for simulation (numpy package, fft,dft functions)
+3- Python code for simulation (numpy package, fft,dft functions)